bb-io/Phrase-TMS/README.md

 - **Search jobs** returns a list of jobs in the project based on specified parameters
 - **Get job** get all job information for a specific job
-- **Create job** create a new job from a file upload.
-This action only takes a single target language and will return a single job.
-- **Create jobs** create jobs for multiple target languages.
+- **Create job** == DEPRECATED == will be removed in a future update.
+Use the action below.
+- **Upload source file (create jobs)** uploads a source file to the project and creates relevant jobs for these files.
 This action will return multiple jobs as its output.
+It will also return a single Source file ID.
+See instructions below on how to use this in combination with 'On job status changed'.
+- **Find job from source file ID** given a source file ID, a workflow step ID and a language, returns the job.
 - **Delete job** deletes jobs from a project
 - **Update job** Update a job's global data
 - **Pre-translate job** pre-translate a job in the project